iszczesniak/cpp/memory/index.md

 {% include_relative mcc.cc %}
 ```

-A parameter of a function and a local variable of a function look the
+As a corollary of a call convention, let's notice that a parameter of
-same, but they differ in what code controls (creates, initializes and
+a function and a local variable of a function look the same, but they
-destroys) them:
+differ in what code controls (creates, initializes and destroys) them:

 * a parameter is controlled by the caller of the function,